 This statement is in response to a recent Globe and Mail article that was published November 2017, and written by Judy Arnall, a public figurehead in the attachment parenting community in Calgary and Canada.
 APVC strongly disagrees with the viewpoint of Ms. Arnall.
 Her article should be taken as personal opinion and not a representation of the attachment parenting climate in Alberta.

 APVC has recently embarked on a mission to dismantle oppression of all forms in our APVC parenting community.
-We feel that Ms. Arnall’s viewpoint is incredibly privileged and problematic, and makes bold assumptions about the home environments of many vulnerable youth.
 We believe that when schools are mandated to report to parents when students join GSA’s, schools risk putting those students in dangerous situations of abuse, neglect, family rejection, as well as potentially increasing their risk of suicide.

-Moving forward, with our commitment to inclusivity and anti-oppression in our village, we have decided that we will no longer be promoting any workshops or events organized by Judy Arnall.
+Moving forward, with our commitment to inclusivity and anti-oppression in our village, we have decided that we will no longer be promoting any workshops or events that don't align with these parameters.

 -APVC Board of Directors and Village